pcristo/mjc62311/README.md

 ---

+Want the best best of this file?
+View it on [GitHub](https://github.com/pcristo/mjc62311/tree/PM2b)!

 ## 1 - Preparing your system
 This section will describe how to prepare your system to run the software.